yakhyo/darknet-pytorch/README.md

-## Implementation of DarkNet on PyTorch
+## Implementation of DarkNet19, DarkNet53, CSPDarkNet53 on PyTorch

 DarkNet19 and DarkNet53 are used as a feature extractor in [YOLO9000](https://arxiv.org/pdf/1612.08242.pdf) , [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) respectively.